Please ensure Javascript is enabled for purposes of website accessibility

 The Chase Ink Premier is the newest of the four Chase Ink cards and comes with a $195 annual fee.
 It also comes with a higher initial welcome bonus ($1,000) but also has a higher spending requirement ($10,000 in the first 3 months of having the card).
 The Chase Ink Premier is a bit different than the other Ink cards as it’s meant as a true cashback card.

-The Chase Ink Premier is not like this.
+The Chase Ink Premier is not like the other Chase Ink cards that earn Ultimate Rewards.
 The rewards it earns are straight cashback and can’t be combined with Ultimate Rewards points that are earned by other Chase Ink cards.

 • 2.5% cash back on large purchases over $5,000

-• 2% cash back on all other purchases with no limit
+• 2% cash back on all other business purchases with no limit

 • Can only redeem your points for cash back and can’t combine